edurant/edurant.github.io/advising/msml.md

 Early entry CS majors have the option of taking this course to simultaneously satisfy their undergraduate requirement of CS3400 or [CSC4601][CSC4601].
 Students who have credit for CS3400 or [CSC4601][CSC4601] may not take [CSC5601][CSC5601].

 ## [CSC6605 Machine Learning Production Systems][CSC6605]: Alternate Prerequisites

+Although [CSC5201][CSC5201] is *not* a prerequisite for this class, students will benefit from having CSC5201 first whenever possible.

 [CSC2621 Introduction to Data Science][CSC2621] (a course in the DS minor) is a sufficient prerequisite to take this course.